Carro Armato M14/41, M13/40

 Type: Italian medium tanks.

-The Carro Armato M13/40 had been the successor of the M11/39 (just 100 produced) and it was required for the Italian army in January 1940 and it was operating from September 1940 in North Africa.
+The Carro Armato M13/40 had been the successor of the M11/39 (just 100 built) and it was required for the Italian army in January 1940 and it was operating from September 1940 in North Africa.

 The M13/40 which in fact had an identical chassis similar to the M11/39 however a remodeled hull of riveted design ranging in thickness from 6 mm (0.24 in) to 42 mm (1.65 in).
-The driver had been placed at the front of the hull on the left with the machine-gunner to his right; the second handled the dual Modello 38 8-mm (0.315-in) MGs plus the radios.
-The 2-man turret was at the centre of the hull, employing the commander/gunner on the right and the loader on the left side, along with a two-piece hatch protection within the turret roof.
+The driver had been placed at the front of the hull on the left with the machine-gunner to his right; the second handled the dual Modello 38 8-mm (0.315-in) MG’s plus the radios.
+The 2-man turret was at the center of the hull, employing the commander/gunner on the right and the loader on the left side, along with a two-piece hatch protection within the turret roof.
 Main armament made of a 47-mm 32-calibre gun with an elevation of + 20° and a depression of -10°; turret traverse was 360°.

-A Modello 38 8-mm (0.315-in) machine-gun had been installed co-axial with the main gun along with an identical weapon was placed on the turret roof for anti-aircraft defence.
+A Modello 38 8-mm (0.315-in) machine-gun had been installed co-axial with the main gun along with an identical weapon was placed on the turret roof for anti-aircraft defense.
 Totals of 104 rounds of 47-mm and 3,048 rounds of 8-mm (0.315-in) ammunition had been held.
 The power plant was at the rear of the hull, its power being transmitted to the gearbox at the front of the hull using a propeller shaft.
 Suspension on every side was made up of 4 double-wheel articulated bogies attached to a pair of devices every one carried on semi-elliptic leaf springs, with the idler at the rear; there were three track-return rollers.

 The M13/40 had been manufactured by Ansaldo-Fossati at the amount of approximately Sixty to Seventy tanks monthly, as many as 799 being manufactured.
-The Carro Armato M13/40 had been widespread action in the Western Desert by the Italian army but was cramped, turned out to be pretty unreliable operating and it was vulnerable to taking fire whenever hit by anti-tank shells.
+The Carro Armato M13/40 had been widespread action in the Western Desert by the Italian army but was cramped, turned out to be pretty unreliable operating and it was vulnerable to take fire whenever hit by anti-tank shells.

 Numerous tanks had been taken by the British military right after being left behind by their crews and afterwards supplied to the British 6th Royal Tank Regiment (RTR) and the Australian 6th Cavalry Regiment at the beginning of 1941 while tanks had been in a really limited availability within the Allied units.
 The Australian regiment had 3 squadrons of taken tanks which they named Dingo, Rabbit, and Wombat.
 In order that they weren’t attacked by Allied soldiers, white kangaroos were displayed on the sides, glacis as well as turret rear.